 Apart from feeding, clothing, and comfort that any mom can provide for her baby, one important factor that should never be overlooked is the issue of safety.

-To be honest, one of the creepiest things to hear as a mother is a news that your 6 months to 12-month-old baby fell off the stairs, or almost drowned in the pool or crawled out of the house into the street.
-You might brush it off and say, “It would never happen to me”, or “I have a nanny to keep watch over my baby”.
+To be honest, one of the scariest things to hear as a mother is the news that your baby fell off the stairs, almost drowned in the pool, or crawled out of the house into the street.
+You might brush it off and say, “it will never happen to me”, or “I have a nanny to keep watch over my baby”.

-Fact is babies can be a handful, especially when you have so much to do and you get distracted while you or the nanny are keeping watch over them.
+The fact is that babies can be a handful, especially when you have so much to do.
+You can also get distracted while you or the nanny are keeping watch over them.

 The question then becomes “How can I ensure my child’s safety while at home?”